 - Provide reassurance to the patient throughout that they can succeed.
 Research suggests that for many smokers, it can take many attempts to quit, with 44% attempting to quit three times or more (Raising Scotland's tobacco-free generation: our tobacco control action plan 2018 gov.scot).
-Do not be discouraged or lose patience with your patients and do not allow your patients to believe they are a failure; relapse is all part of the cycle of change (see below). - > Boost a patient's motivation by being encouraging through body and verbal language - Build rapport with patients and remain non-judgemental to gain their trust as a healthcare professional.
+Relapse is all part of the cycle of change (see below). - > Boost a patient's motivation by showing encouragement through body and verbal language - ➤ Build rapport with patients and remain non-judgemental to gain their trust as a healthcare professional.
 Patient should be seen by the same staff member where possible throughout their quit attempt to provide familiarity and consistency so patient can clearly identify someone to trust and be accountable to.
-However, this is not a necessity as long as patient is seen by a staff member who is trained to deliver this service. - Use open ended questions and summarise back to patient what you have taken from your conversation to ensure you have both understood each other and are on the same page.
+However, this is not a necessity as long as patient is seen by a staff member who is trained to deliver this service. - > Use the OARS method (open ended questions and summarise back to patient what you have taken from your conversation) to ensure you have both understood each other and are on the same page.
 This gives patient the control to make decisions for themselves, correct any misunderstandings and verbalise their plans moving forward.